—- Eyewitness account —-

 Luckily for them, math was math, wherever one goes.

-Suddenly jerked forward, we stopped daydreaming.
+Suddenly jerked forward, I stopped daydreaming.
 The future had reached back like a thousand-years-old sleeping giant after its afternoon nap.
 Our self-initiated Operation Passage officially began.
+We didn’t need form letters or fuel tank after all.

-Paris of the Orient, Hotel Majestic and sister’s bank grew smaller then eventually out of sight.
+Paris of the Orient, Hotel Majestic and my sister’s bank at ben Van Don grew smaller and eventually out of sight.

 Tears welled up my eyes.
 Instinctively, I knew.

-An “allez sans retour”, a one-way odyssey.
-Deja vu for the adult but first for us, I tried to commit the last of home to memory.
-18-years of hot and crowded boyhood e.g. 3 pupils to a desk, with books as graduation gifts.
+Allez sans retour.
+Deja vu for the adult but a first for me.
+I tried to commit the last of home to memory.
+18-years packed with memories e.g. 3 pupils to a desk, books for graduation gifts, first date and first beer, all-nighter cramp exam review and all-nighter neighborhood watch.

 “And Phai Song” …No, you must live (to raise up the children, let me die)